lukaszimmermann/ClinicalReportR/README.md

 This is a prototype implementation of a clinical reporting pipeline in R.
 Currently, it creates a genetic report of somatic mutations from a vcf file annotated via [Ensembl Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep).

+**Note** that this is an experimental branch.
+Currently, we need to build a docker image from this repository, but we can't run the `reporting.R` script from within the container, because it requires access to the REST service above, which will run on localhost port 5000.
+I haven't figured out yet how to make this accessible from the container, so we run the annotation from the container but create the final report using the plain reporting.R script.

-## Quickstart
+## Usage

-We assume that we want to create a report for a vcf file `my.vcf` residing in `$HOME/vep_data`, and that you have R and Docker installed.
+We assume that we want to create a report for a vcf file `my.vcf` residing in `$HOME`, and that you have R and Docker installed.
 First, follow instructions to install and run the [Biograph REST API](https://github.com/mrdivine/clinicalReporting_DB_RESTAPI).
 Then clone this repository and `cd` into it.

 First, we need to get and run the REST service via docker: